ot4i/iib-app-connect-trigger-pattern/README.md

 The IIB projects provided have been authored using IIB 10 and will work with any version of IIB from v10 onwards.

+An online account with [IBM App Connect](http://info.appconnect.ibmcloud.com/).
+A free version is available.

 ##License and Authors